Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/Polkadot-SDK-slides.md

 2. all the Polkadot Parachains to date.
 3. (less known) can be used to build any blockchain unrelated to Polkadot.

 ---v

-### Polkadot SDK

-Substrate 🤝 FRAME

-- Substrate: Un-opinionated primitives for building blockchains based on a WASM meta-protocol.
-- FRAME: An opinionated way to build that WASM protocol/runtime/STF.

-Note:

-**FRAME** is a subset of blockchain within Substrate that allow you to focus only on writing the state transition function aka.
-Runtime of your blockchain and not deal with the rest of the software.
-WASM.

----v